Pizza Dough Not Rising

 Step 3 – Review Your Fermentation Process

 After the dough is mixed with yeast, it’s allowed to rise before the shaping of the dough balls occurs.
-This process causes the dough to stretch and relax as the strength of the gluten develops.
+This process causes the dough to stretch and relax as the gluten strengthens.

 The two most essential components of bulk fermentation are: